am225723/Matt/replit.md

 - **Enhanced Health Dashboard**: AI-powered insights and tracking.
 - **Ketamine Journal**: A sophisticated session-based workflow with curated question banks, segmented audio recording, real-time transcription, AI follow-up questions, and mood tracking.
 - **Anxiety Tracker**: An interactive body map visualization with a detailed calibration overlay, supporting comprehensive tracking of sensations across numerous body parts with individual questioning and intensity sliders.
+- **Resignation Protocol**: A therapeutic digital ritual allowing users to formally resign from unpaid emotional roles (e.g., "General Manager of the Universe", "Chief Worrier").
+Features typewriter-style text on cream paper background, interactive Mad Libs-style form, signature canvas with haptic feedback, and two release options (Burn for catharsis or File for boundary-setting).
 - **AI Integration**: AI capabilities are central to features like excuse reframing, health insights, and ketamine journal follow-ups.
 - **Audio Transcription**: Securely handled via an Express backend server proxying requests to the OpenAI Whisper API.
 - **Character-Based UI**: Custom cartoon avatars for each feature, displayed on tiles with hover animations.